 Our vision is the elimination of sexual violence.

-Cleveland Rape Crisis Center supports survivors of rape and sexual abuse, promotes healing and prevention and creates social change.
+Cleveland Rape Crisis Center supports survivors of rape and sexual abuse, promotes healing and prevention and advocates for social change.

 Cleveland Rape Crisis Center was founded in 1974 in response to Cleveland’s long-standing need for services to assist survivors of sexual assault.